Katy Perry: Activism and political views

-In August 2013, prior to a performance in Australia, Perry stated that she did not agree with conservative Australian opposition leader Tony Abbott's stance against same-sex marriage, telling him "I love you as a human being but I can't give you my vote".
+In August 2013, prior to a performance in Australia, she expressed disagreement with conservative Australian opposition leader Tony Abbott's stance against same-sex marriage, telling him "I love you as a human being but I can't give you my vote".
 Abbott had dialed in to a talkback segment on Sydney radio station 2Day FM to ask Perry when she would return to Australia for a full tour.
 In April 2014, she publicly supported Marianne Williamson in her campaign for California's 33rd congressional district by attending a political press event.
 She endorsed Kamala Harris in the United States Senate election in California, and organized a fundraiser for Harris at her home in Los Angeles in November 2016.
 Perry also publicly endorsed former Secretary of State Hillary Clinton for president in 2016.
 She performed alongside Elton John at a fundraising concert for Clinton in New York City in March 2016.
 Perry also spoke and performed at the 2016 Democratic National Convention in support of Clinton.

-Four years later, she supported Joe Biden and Kamala Harris during the 2020 United States presidential election, praising the latter as a leader who had "experience we desperately need right now" and believed that the former "choosing her as his running mate is already a testament to his decision making".
+Four years later, Perry supported Joe Biden and Kamala Harris during the 2020 United States presidential election, praising the latter as a leader who had "experience we desperately need right now" and believed that the former "choosing her as his running mate is already a testament to his decision making".
 In 2022, Perry posted a picture of herself voting for conservative candidate Rick Caruso in the 2022 Los Angeles mayoral election, which Democrats heavily criticized her for.
 During the 2024 United States presidential election, she endorsed Harris for office, stating "I've always known her to fight for the most vulnerable, to speak up for the voiceless, and to protect our rights as women to make decisions about our own bodies".

+During the second presidency of Donald Trump, Perry condemned the White House's use of her song "Firework" to promote the 2026 Iran war.
+She stated "I wrote this song to be an anthem of hope, healing, and inner strength for people going through their darkest personal moments.
+To see a message of self-worth and upliftment weaponized to soundtrack destruction and violence is a complete violation of everything my song stands for.
+My music is for bringing people together, not celebrating warfare."